pratham-bhatnagar/sparkloom-gated-meetings/README.md

-# Gated Meetups - Filter your attendees using ZK, AI generated quiz, guild or NFT
+# Gated Communities - Filter your community using ZK, AI generated quiz, guild or NFT

-Discover, host attend events with privacy.
+Communities with verified enthusiasts powered by ZK , AI and allow listing

 Built using Morphl2, ReactJs, Solidity, Circom and JavaScript.